Mellanox/ATC/README.md

 <p>the ATC directory on it.
 Afterwards, perform the above command in the debian machine.</p>

-<p>The output of the above command is a debian package file under ALVS folder. for example: </p>
+<p>The output of the above command is a debian package file under ATC folder. for example: </p>

 <pre><code>      atc_24.0100.0000_amd64.deb
 </code></pre>

-<p>Copy the package to the NPS-400 appliance box and install it using the following command:</p>
+<p>Copy the package to the Indigo NPS-400 appliance box and install it using the following command:</p>

 <pre><code>      dpkg -i atc_24.0100.0000_amd64.deb - also works for upgrade.
 </code></pre>

-<p>In case you want to remove ATC package from NPS-400 appliance, run the following command:</p>
+<p>In case you want to remove ATC package from Indigo NPS-400 appliance, run the following command:</p>

 <pre><code>      dpkg -r atc
 </code></pre>